teamdigitale/teamdigitale.governo.it/en/people/andrea-ceresoni.md

 I left my beloved Rome at the age of 32 at a time in Dublin, where I was confronted with a new culture but, above all, where I’ve  learned to work on large-scale technological solutions never seen before and with professionals located globally: a very formative experience.

-After a few years at Amazon, I was offered the opportunity to work for a star-up  with the task of creating the infrastructure on AWS and following mission-critical aspects.
+After a few years at Amazon, I was offered the opportunity to work for a star-up, Fieldaware, with the task of creating the infrastructure on AWS and following mission-critical aspects.
 The start-up experience ended 4 years later, 2 of which were spent in Berlin.

 In the last two years I worked in Berlin as Senior Security Engineer for OLX and in Milan as Senior Security Architect & Coordinator for the Fastweb Enterprise Security Operation Center, where I followed projects for many public administrations.